petrovainbritain22/be-nc-news/README.md

 ### 2. Install

+Run `npm install` - this will install all the dependencies and devDependencies in your `package.json` file.

+#### Packages used in the project:

 **Node Package Manager** is a registry of open source JavaScript libraries

 - `npm init -y` Initialise NPM in a project